-Driver familiarity with the features of the fleet vehicles they drive is one of the most important practice tips for the upcoming winter months.
-Make sure drivers understand how features of their vehicle, such as anti-lock brakes, react in slippery conditions.
-Some vehicles have extra features such as traction that can be enabled when appropriate.
+Some vehicles have extra features like traction control that can be enabled when appropriate.
 Understanding the features of the vehicle and being comfortable with them will increase the safety of your drivers on the road.

 If you’re unlucky enough to have issues arise, a winter kit will be handy.
 Prepare a winter kit for each vehicle in case of such events.
 Items you should include are:

-Jumper cables – In the event that your vehicle will not crank, you will have the ability to jump it off.
-You can even purchase battery-powered jumper cables so that your driver doesn’t even need another vehicle in order to his or her back running.
+Jumper cables – In the event that your vehicle will not crank, these are essential to ensure your drivers have the equipment they need in emergencies.
+You can even purchase battery-powered jump starters so that your driver doesn’t even need another vehicle.
+Just make sure the unit is capable of providing the amps required.

-Sand – Useful for safely crossing icy patches
+Sand – Useful for emergency use, and safely crossing icy patches

-Additional recommended items include a battery-powered phone charger, emergency flares, pocket knife, food and water.
+Additional recommended items include a battery-powered phone charger, head lamps, emergency flares, pocket knife, food and water.

 Pre-trip inspections and post-trip inspections are extremely important and can help prevent drivers from becoming stranded in extreme weather conditions.
 Pay special attention to these items: